Jesus0204/parallel-image/README.md

 ## Description
 Considering this, I implemented a small web app using parallel programming.
 On the small website, you can upload an image, and transform the image into one of the following:

-1. blur
-2. greyscale
+1. greyscale
-3. sepia
+2. sepia
-4. invert
+3. invert

 Image processing is a very expensive program to run since every pixel of the image has to be transformed depending on what was selected.
 Common images have 2048 pixels in width and 1536 in height, which means that the total of pixels is 3,145,728.
 And this isn't even a high-quality image, where the pixel count could increase to 25,000,000 pixels.
 To apply the "filters" to the images more efficiently, parallel programming would cut the time considerably, and take advantage of the full resources of the CPU.